Suits against Ohio State over sex abuse by doc are dismissed - WHIZ News

 “For decades, many at Ohio State tasked with protecting and training students and young athletes instead turned a blind eye to Strauss’s exploitation,” U.S. District Court Judge Michael Watson wrote in one ruling.
 “From 1979 to 2018, Ohio State utterly failed these victims.
 Plaintiffs beseech this Court to hold Ohio State accountable, but today, the legal system also fails Plaintiffs.”

+Attorney Stephen Estey said the group of men he represents was devastated by the judge’s decision.

+“The students were betrayed on the campus, and they’re betrayed again by the university in the legal proceedings” through the settlement amounts it offered and its argument for dismissing the cases, Estey said.
+“I mean, it’s betrayal across the board.”

-Roughly 400 men and one woman had sued the university since 2018 over its failure to stop Strauss despite concerns they say were raised with school officials during his two-decade tenure, as far back as the late 1970s.
+Roughly 400 men and one woman had sued Ohio State since 2018 over its failure to stop Strauss despite concerns they say were raised with school officials during his two-decade tenure, as far back as the late 1970s.
 Many of the accusers say they were fondled in medical exams at campus athletic facilities, a student health center, his home and or an off-campus clinic.

-Watson said their two-year legal window in Ohio for bringing such claims under the federal Title IX law had passed.
+Watson said the court wasn’t questioning their suffering and acknowledged “their claims cry out for a remedy,” but he concluded the two-year legal window in Ohio for bringing claims under the federal Title IX law had passed.
 If the men have a legal path forward, it starts at the Statehouse, not courts, he said.

 “At all times since the filing of these cases, the Ohio legislature had the power, but not the will, to change the statute of limitations for these Plaintiffs,” Watson wrote.